No Tags Found!

 From India, Mumbai

-Yes, though 'force-majeure' condition forms part of commercial/business agreements, it's very rare to find such a clause in employment contracts.
-Establishments may consider inclusion of this clause in future.
+Yes, although the 'force majeure' condition forms part of commercial/business agreements, it's very rare to find such a clause in employment contracts.
+Establishments may consider including this clause in the future.

 From India, Bangalore